Ohmnivore/com.not-unity.bsplines/README.md

 * It does not depend on the `com.unity.splines` package and will not conflict with it if it's present

 # Beyond B-Splines
 B-Splines are non-interpolating which makes the authoring of normals and links fairly challenging (see "Spline Normals" and "Spline Links" sections).
-Even position is difficult to author although this is a generally accepted trade-off.
-The clamping of open splines is also more complicated, requiring point mirroring instead of duplication.

 These problems combined make this fork a failed experiment for many (but not all) use cases.
 We are hitting the limit of what's possible with B-splines.